spMadanha/xcapital-capstone/README.md

 NB: This is Part B, which is the final part of my capstone: "Continuous Compliance and Audit Monitoring for Cloud IAM: Policy-as-Code to Mitigate Identity Risk in Multi-Cloud for Hedge Funds."

-See Part A here, which focuses on seeding the misconfigurations and using Policy-as-Code to define AWS Config, Azure Policy, and the underlying cloud infrastructure.
+Part A focuses on seeding the misconfigurations and using Policy-as-Code to define AWS Config, Azure Policy, and the underlying cloud infrastructure.
-+1

 XCapital is a multi-cloud GRC (Governance, Risk, and Compliance) platform designed specifically for the high-stakes environment of hedge funds.
 It addresses the critical challenge of identity-related security breaches and compliance failures by implementing a Policy-as-Code approach to monitor AWS and Azure IAM configurations in real-time.
-+4

 🚀 Key Features

 Single Pane of Glass: A unified dashboard providing centralized visibility into security posture across AWS and Azure environments.
-+1

 Policy-as-Code Enforcement: Automated guardrails utilizing AWS Config rules and Azure Policy definitions to detect IAM violations, such as missing MFA or open storage buckets.
-+2

 GRC Integration: Seamlessly synchronizes technical cloud findings with SimpleRisk via API, translating security alerts into trackable, managed risks.
-+2

 Audit-Ready Monitoring: Continuous tracking and logging of identity risks to ensure alignment with frameworks like SOX, ISO 27001, and NIST 800-53.
-+2

 Role-Based Access Control (RBAC): Secure administration with a managed user system and protected routes for authorized personnel.
-+1

 🏗️ Technical Architecture
 The system utilizes a full-stack architecture to bridge technical cloud compliance with business risk governance:
-+1

 Frontend: React (Vite) with Recharts for dynamic data visualization, trend analysis, and risk heatmaps.
-+2

 Backend: Node.js (Express) serving as the data consolidation point for Cloud SDKs and the SimpleRisk API.
-+2

 Database: PostgreSQL for persistent storage of system users and compliance metadata.

 Infrastructure (Part A): Terraform (IaC) used to provision baseline resources and seed intentional IAM misconfigurations for testing.
-+1

 🛠️ Installation & Setup
 1. Clone the Repository